 - Exempt Review

-*All three of these review protocols use the same IRB Application Form.
-Applications are accepted on an on-going basis.
+All three of these review protocols use the same IRB Application Form (PDF).
+Applications are accepted on a continuous basis.
 Allow at least four weeks for a decision.
 Some types of activities are specifically exempt from IRB review.
 These include:

 - Non-intrusive observation of subjects in public places